Accessibilly/openfoodfacts-sqlite-mini/README.md

 # openfoodfacts-sqlite-mini
-The minified SQLite 3 copy of the Open Food Facts database in this repository contains just four columns:
+The minified SQLite 3 version of the Open Food Facts database in this repository contains just four columns:

 * id
 * code
 * productName
 * countries

-There are about 245k records.
+There are about 245k records in the SQLite 3 database.
+I'm calling this derived database a "version" rather than a "copy" of the Open Food Facts database because the SQLite 3 database excludes about 200 columns of data, and also because I've filtered out about 17% of the records from the original database, as explained below.

 On a Mac, the total size on disk is about 160 MB.
 And yes, this is a **minified** version of the Open Food Facts database.